ayahariri/Reading-Notes/Readte.md

 This command is used to move around in the system which stands for change directory. cd [location]

-### What are the differences between the Absolute and Relative Paths?
+### What are the differences between the Absolute and Relative Paths

 Whenever we refer to a file or directory we are using one of these paths.
 Whenever we refer to a file or directory, we can, in fact, use either type of path (either way, the system will still be directed to the same location).